subirvarma/GeneralCognitics/_posts/StatisticalMechanics2.md

 - Introduction
 - Hopfield Networks: Engineering the energy landscape
-  - Thermodynamics of the Hopfield model
+  - Thermodynamics of the Hopfield Network
+  - Modern Hopfield Networks
+- From Hopfield Networks to Boltzmann Machines
+  - Training the Boltzmann Machine
-- Boltzmann machines
+  - Restricted Boltzmann Machines

 ## Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System